mhhegazy/RNWBS/README.md

-# Render Noodels Windows Background Service [RNWBS] (Tested on Windows Only)
+# Render Noodels Windows Background Service [RNWBS]

 #### Windows Background Service act as websocket client and it responsable for:
    - connect to websocket of server.
    - send current state of machine.
     - watch process and send what is running and what is not.
     - watch cpu and memory usage.
    - receive commands and execute them.
    - connect to tray client ui and tell it connection status.